samueladeniyi/drum-machine/README.md

 # drum-machine
-a FreeCodeCamp project that completed in react https://codepen.io/samueladeniyi/full/abZNMKP
+a FreeCodeCamp react project that was completed in codepen https://codepen.io/samueladeniyi/full/abZNMKP